Zephyrusg/Entra-Protocol-Lab/Readme.md

 > **Note:** Settings are stored **in memory only** and are lost when the app restarts.
 Use the **Reset to Env Defaults** button to restore the original `.env` values.

+### Uploading a Temporary IDP Certificate

+When testing against an IDP that uses a self-signed certificate or one issued by a private/internal CA, SAML metadata fetching will fail with an SSL error.
+As a quick alternative to modifying the OS trust store, you can upload the IDP's certificate directly from the IDP Configuration page.

+1. Navigate to `/tools/idpconfig/ui`
+2. Scroll to the **IDP Certificate (temporary)** section at the bottom
+3. Either:
+   - Paste the PEM-encoded certificate into the text area, **or**
+   - Click **📂 Load from file** to pick a `.pem`, `.crt`, or `.cer` file from your machine
+4. Click **Upload cert** — the certificate is validated, stored in memory, and its subject/issuer/expiry details are shown
+5. Proceed with SAML login as normal — pysaml2 will use the uploaded cert to verify the metadata connection

+To remove the certificate, click **Clear cert** or use the **Reset to Env Defaults** button (which also wipes the cert).

+> **Note:** The certificate is stored **in memory only** and is lost when the app restarts.
+This is intentional — it is designed for short-lived testing sessions.
+For a permanent fix, see the [Trusting a Custom CA Certificate](#trusting-a-custom-ca-certificate-eg-ad-fs-with-internal-pki) section.

+> **Tip:** The certificate must be in **PEM format** (base-64 encoded, starting with `-----BEGIN CERTIFICATE-----`).
+If you only have a DER/binary `.cer` file, convert it first:
+> ```bash
+> openssl x509 -in idp-cert.cer -inform DER -out idp-cert.pem -outform PEM
+> ```

 ### Available Endpoints

 #### Main Endpoints